danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/11 Troubleshooting query performance in Azure Database for PostgreSQL Single Server/readme.md

    ![Image0179](Media/image0179.png)

-   >Other configuration options are available Rfefer to [Configuration options](https://docs.microsoft.com/en-us/azure/postgresql/single-server/concepts-query-store#configuration-options) for further information
+   >Other configuration options are available refer to [Configuration options](https://docs.microsoft.com/en-us/azure/postgresql/single-server/concepts-query-store#configuration-options) for further information

    Click **Save**.

    It should only take a few seconds for each parameter to change.
-When the paremters are updated you will see the notification
+When the parameters are updated, you will see the notification

    ![Image0181](Media/image0181.png)